Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 We don’t know what the result of sowing the gospel will be.
 We don’t know whether the Holy Spirit will soften the heart or whether the heart will be hardened, remaining in darkness.
 But we do know that we are called to be faithful in sowing the seed.
 The Great Commission is given to us, as surely as it was given to the disciples when Jesus ascended into heaven.

 As we go into all the earth – and into our neighborhoods – with the gospel, we can have great confidence that God’s word will do what Isaiah 55:11 says it will do: It will not return to him void but will always accomplish the purpose God has for it.
 As an example, when the apostles sowed the seed of the gospel in Pisidian Antioch, Luke observed in Acts 13:48: “When the Gentiles heard this” – the gospel – “they were glad and honored the word of the Lord; and all who were appointed for eternal life believed.”
-The word accomplished – and will always accomplish – its eternal purpose.
+The Word of God accomplished – and will always accomplish – its eternal purpose.

 As we “sow the seed” of the gospel we cannot become discouraged when we don’t see immediate results.
 Nor do we need to change the message or the method of preaching to try to make the gospel more effective.
 In this passage three-quarters of the people who hear the gospel are not saved, and that’s with Jesus, the Son of God – the One who had worked all these amazing miracles – preaching the word.